Star-light07/blockchain-developer-bootcamp-final-project/README.md

 2. Then they'll be able to see a page diplaying all the products in stock,
 3. once the customer clicks the buy button to select a product of choice, this intialises a transcation
 4. If the selected product is in stock, it will check if the money deposited is enough or not
-5. Then proccess a transction, if the product are not in stock, it won't be proccessed
+5. Then proccess a transction, if the product are not in stock and the money is not enough, it won't be proccessed

 This project is a work in progress, here are the necessary improvements to be made in future

 -build in functions to tell how many produts are left in stock -will be used to advertise new products for the next stock items

 ## Directory structure